 Leverage Brand and the Cognitive Links to Trigger Fear

 The basis of advertising is creating a problem and then providing a profitable solution.
-For instance, the cleaning product, “Mr. Clean,” showed a dirty floor that only its cleaning solution could solve.
+For instance, “Mr. Clean,” the cleaning product showed a dirty floor that only its cleaning solution could solve.
 This model comes directly from Western religion.
 Create the problem, an afterlife in hell, and then offer the solution, heaven.

 The discovery of how symbols access our core thinking processes is the key.
 So, by controlling the story, then you can also control the person.
 If you can reach critical mass acceptance of this message, you can persuade large groups.
 In this way, it’s possible to leverage the brand so that people suspend common sense and logical reasoning.
 They will accept any message coming from the source controlling their values and beliefs.